Skip to main content

 To retrieve the list of all tags, please navigate to https://hub.docker.com/_/joomla/tags.

 During writing this article, Joomla latest correspond to Joomla version 4.4.1.
 So, what about to force to use Joomla 5.0.
 By surfing on the tags page, you can retrieve in the list of tags this one: 5.1-php8.2-apache.
-So just replace image: joomla with image: joomla:5.1-php8.2-apache in docker-compose.yml and it's done.
+So just replace image: joomla with image: joomla:5.1-php8.2-apache in composer.yaml and it's done.
 You're forcing a version.
 Note: make sure to use a tag ending by -apache.

 services: